 360 Video Interview With Paul Grenier Of ALS Consulting

 Neil: [00:00:03] Hi.
 I’m Neil with Nickel City Graphics and we’re trying another 360 interview because the last one was very popular.
 So, a lot of that might have been due to our speaker CJ.
 So, you have a lot to live up to Paul.
 But today we’re going to talk to Paul Greiner from ALS Consulting.
 He is a client of Nickel City Graphics.
 We have done a lot of different projects together.
 So, we’re going to touch on a few of those.
 We are trying a few different things tech-wise.
-The last video we had for real exposure difference between one of the two lenses on our 360 camera.
+The last piece of video content we had for real exposure difference between one of the two lenses on our 360 camera.
 So, we’re going to talk about that and some other technical things at the end.
 I will put the time code up somewhere in here.
 So, if you want to skip to the tech part that’s possible.
 We’re also going to do a couple more Easter Eggs that was sort of fun last time.
 Right?
 Did you find any of the Easter Eggs?

 Paul: [00:01:05] I did.
 Of course, you told me were they were in advance.